sled-rs/sled-rs.github.io/friction.md

 async will be able to use your library.
 Definitely don't return concrete types that implement Future for both styles to use.

-We want our puzzle crates to require our users to completely re-architect their program if they want to use our crate.
+We want our high-friction crates to require our users to completely re-architect their program if they want to use our crate.
 Frameworks are your friend.

-One quote that you should definitely not pay attention to if you're writing a puzzle crate:
+One quote that you should definitely not pay attention to if you're writing a high-friction crate:

 ```
 Experts write baby code.